netdata/netdata/daemon/README.md

 sudo systemctl restart netdata
 ```

-## virtual memory
+## Virtual memory

-You may notice that netdata's virtual memory size, as reported by `ps` or `/proc/pid/status`
-(or even netdata's applications virtual memory chart)  is unrealistically high.
+You may notice that netdata's virtual memory size, as reported by `ps` or `/proc/pid/status` (or even netdata's applications virtual memory chart) is unrealistically high.

 For example, it may be reported to be 150+MB, even if the resident memory size is just 25MB.
 Similar values may be reported for netdata plugins too.

 Check this for example: A netdata installation with default settings on Ubuntu 16.04LTS.
 The top chart is **real memory used**, while the bottom one is **virtual memory**:

 ![image](https://cloud.githubusercontent.com/assets/2662304/19013772/5eb7173e-87e3-11e6-8f2b-a2ccfeb06faf.png)

-#### why this happens?
+**Why does this happen?**

 The system memory allocator allocates virtual memory arenas, per thread running.
 On Linux systems this defaults to 16MB per thread on 64 bit machines.
 So, if you get the